shiguangWilliam/COMP3335-Computing-Student-Management/README.md

 ## Quickstart (recommended)

 1. Ensure the prerequire environment is complete
-2. Manully start the docker desktop
+2. Manully start the docker desktop and login.
 3. Prepare the `.env.local` for frontend(Refer to [Front end](#3-frontend-nextjs))
 4. Open PowerShell in the project root and run: